 Hack: stacking bonus offers

 This is where the real points are earned.
 The Flybuys system will only ever issue one current bonus offer based on your shop for each of the three main categories: the points booster, short term email offer and the docket offer.
 In a good week, you may have one from each of them and you can use all three on a single shop.
-Make sure you hit the spend targets and that you have activated them if required.
+Make sure you hit the spend targets and that you have activated the offers if required.
 Individual product bonuses can also be used (eg earn 200 points by buying Coles soup).
 Here is an example of how stacking can let you earn significant points per dollar spent.

 An example of the hack for stacking points offers.
 The base spend of $124 dollars earned 1500 bonus points from a targeted email offer, 500 bonus points from the points booster promotion and 248 points from a triple points docket offer.
 Adding in the base spend of 124 points and the total points earned in this one shop was 2,372.
 The points earned per dollar was significant at 22x.
 If you ignored the bonus offers, you would need to spend $2,372, instead of $124, to earn the same amounts of points.